-My name is Izzy Fry; I am a 15 year old naturalist and photographer based in Wiltshire.
+My name is Izzy Fry; I am a 15 year old naturalist and amateur photographer based in Wiltshire.

 I first found my love of nature, wildlife and photography after an amazing trip to Skomer Island to see the puffins.
 Ever since then my passion has blossomed!